 Welcome to Bella Vista Middle School!
 We are all looking forward to a fun and productive year.

 I have been teaching since 1993 and here in Temecula since 2002.
-I have taught elementary, middle and high school (as Rebecca Scarfone) and recently moved to French Valley with my family in 2016.
-I am currently serving TVUSD as a Math Specialist and will be teaching 8th grade math at BVMS.
+I have taught elementary, middle and high school (as Rebecca Scarfone) and moved to French Valley with my family in 2016.
+I am currently serving TVUSD as a Math Specialist and will be teaching 6th, 7th and 8th grade math at BVMS.
 I enjoy hiking and camping and spending time outside with my family.
-We have a 5 year old son, infant daughter and 2 dogs.
+We have a 3 children 6 and younger and 3 dogs.

 I am looking forward to getting to know all my new students and their parents/guardians.
 If you have any questions, feel free to e-mail me.
-We expect all students to take school and my class seriously.
-This is a difficult class and I know your student can do well.
-It’s time to get ready for high school!
-They are to come to class every day, on time, and with the required materials and assignments!
+We expect all students to arrive on time and ready to learn.
+Students will be asked to think and engage with math and I know your student can do well.
 This will be a great year!
 Thank you for your cooperation and continued support.
 I am here to support you and your child as they progress in their understanding of mathematics.

 Materials: Please try to have the suggested supplies listed within three days of starting the class.
 I expect all students to have all their materials (pencil, paper and math binder) in a backpack daily.
 I encourage parents to check student backpacks for organization and supplies often!
 If you are unable to get or have the supplies please let me know and I will do my best to provide the materials.

-Books: Each student has a workbook and these workbooks are organized into a student math binder.
-We will remove the necessary workbook pages (notes and homework pages) at the start of each semester.
-Students will keep these workbook pages in their binders for reference in class and at home.
+Books: Each student has a workbook and these workbooks are also the math textbook.
 Students have access to all resources online.
 See my web page on how to access the online resources and copies of the notes and work pages.

 ABSENT AND LATE POLICY